- Florentino Perez calls Conte again

-Inter Milan striker and Argentina international Mauro Icardi has emerged as a potential transfer target for Real Madrid this summer as they prepare for life without Ronaldo whilst aiming to be the side to beat in the forthcoming season.
+Inter Milan striker and Argentina international Mauro Icardi has emerged as a potential transfer target for Real Madrid this summer as they prepare for life without Ronaldo.

 Real president Florentino Perez has already promised that major signings will be made this summer in the course of presenting newly acquired fullback Alvaro Odriozola.

 Reports were rife that Icardi was in negotiations with Real Madrid last winter.